 - Recreation: Boating, Fishing, Hunting, Jet Skiing, Sail/Paddle Sports, Water Skiing, Wildlife/Bird Viewing

-22. Camping at Pearl Lake – Clark
+Pearl Lake — Clark

 Another relatively elemental park (at least by comparison to neighboring Steamboat Lake) is northern Colorado’s Pearl Lake State Park.
 No marinas or RV hookups here; instead, visitors will find outback excursions like ice fishing, wakeless boating, and wildlife watching.
 Fishing is probably the most popular pastime; Pearl Lake has a boat ramp but no motorized boating.

 Unfortunately, Pearl Lake has only .6 miles of trail but they connect to trails in adjacent Routt National Forest so expect to see hikers and bikers in the park.
-Note while ice fishing, snowmobiling and winter camping are permitted, ice skating and snow tubing/sledding are verboten.
+Note while ice fishing, snowmobiling, and winter camping are permitted, ice skating and snow tubing/sledding are verboten.

 Both fly and lure fishing are popular as anglers pursue cutthroat trout and grayling.
 Visitors can camp on the shoreline at the base of Farwell Mountain or venture to the ridgeline to enjoy stunning vistas.